 PTK  PRF-X(PMK, “Pairwise key expansion”, Min(AA,SPA) || Max(AA,SPA) || Min(ANonce,SNonce) || Max(ANonce,SNonce))

-where X = 256 + TK_bits.
+where X = KCK_bits + KEK_bits+ TK_bits.
+The values of KCK_bits and KEK bits are AKM suite dependent and are listed in Table 11-9 (Integrity and key wrap algorithms).
 The value of TK_bits is cipher-suite dependent and is defined in Table 11-4 (Cipher suite key lengths).
 The Min and Max operations for IEEE 802 addresses are with the address converted to a positive integer treating the first transmitted octet as the most significant octet of the integer.
 The Min and Max operations for nonces are with the nonces treated as positive integers converted as specified in 8.2.2 (Conventions).

 NOTE—The Authenticator and Supplicant normally derive a PTK only once per association.
 A Supplicant or an Authenticator use the 4-Way Handshake to derive a new PTK.
 Both the Authenticator and Supplicant create a new nonce value for each 4-Way Handshake instance.

-The KCK shall be computed as the first 128 bits (bits 0–127) of the PTK:
+The KCK shall be computed as the first KCK_bits bits (bits 0–KCK_bits) of the PTK:

-KCK  L(PTK, 0, 128)
+KCK  L(PTK, 0, KCK_bits)

 The KCK is used by IEEE Std 802.1X-2004 to provided data origin authenticity in the 4-Way Handshake and Group Key Handshake messages.

-The KEK shall be computed as bits 128–255 of the PTK:
+The KEK shall be computed as the next KEK_bits bits of the PTK:

-KEK  L(PTK, 128, 128)
+KEK  L(PTK, KCK_bits, KEK_bits)

 The KEK is used by the EAPOL-Key frames to provide data confidentiality in the 4-Way Handshake and Group Key Handshake messages.

-The temporal key (TK) shall be computed as bits 256 to (255 + TK_bits) of the PTK:
+The temporal key (TK) shall be computed as the next TK_bits of the PTK:

-TK  L(PTK, 256, TK_bits)
+TK  L(PTK, KCK_bits + KEK_bits, TK_bits)

 The EAPOL-Key state machines (see 11.6.10 (RSNA Supplicant key management state machine) and 11.6.11 (RSNA Authenticator key management state machine)) use the MLME-SETKEYS.request primitive to configure the temporal key into the STA.
 The STA uses the temporal key with the pairwise cipher suite; interpretation of this value is cipher-suite-specific.